 It all starts with a great misunderstanding that…

-In Why eBooks Are Better Than Whitepapers, Hubspot writer, Emily Haahr draws a rather sharp contrast between white papers and eBooks, but it feels like comparing a Viking double-headed battle axe to a Swann Morton PM60 post mortem scalpel.
+In Why eBooks Are Better Than Whitepapers, Hubspot writer, Emily Haahr draws a rather sharp contrast between white papers and eBooks, but it feels like comparing a Viking double-headed battle axe to a scalpel.
 Both of them can cut pretty well, and I can personally vouch for the PM60, but this is where the commonalities end.

 In Emily’s view, eBooks are good because they’re simple and inexpensive to produce, they’re engaging, they’re eco-friendly and they spread like bushfire.

-What is missing here is the minimum comparison of the market, as to whether that piece is for the B2B market or the B2C market.
+What is missing here is the minimum comparison of the market, as to whether that piece is for the B2B content marketing or the B2C market.
 Also, the other factor is size.

 You see, sometimes size does matter.